Used the trade names Aceedeecee

 American Character Sweet Sue doll, 14, 15, 18-21, 24 and 31" tall, pre-teen type,

 all hard plastic doll, some were head turning walkers, most fully jointed some included bendable knees, flex ankles and elbows.
-Both Sweet Sue and Toni are often found in beautiful gowns of silk, satin or chiffon, were also featured as bride dolls, and there was a Groom version with a lambs wool wig dressed in a Tuxedo.
-Marked: American Character Doll, Am.
-Char.
-Doll, Amer Char., A.C. or all sizes can be unmarked,
+Both Sweet Sue and Toni are often found in beautiful gowns of silk, satin or chiffon, were also featured as bride dolls and there was a Groom version with a lambs wool wig dressed in a Tuxedo,

 as many are.